micahkepe/stat405project/README.md

 git lfs is used to handle the large `.zip` file in the `data` folder.
 If you do not have `git lfs` installed, you will encounter errors when trying to clone the repository or create changes.

 To populate your local repository with the data, extract the `data.zip` file in the `data` folder.
 This will create a folder called `data` with the three `.csv` files inside.
 Move the contents of the `data` folder to the `data` folder in the root of the repository and delete the empty `data` folder.
+The `.csv` files should now be in the `data` folder in the root of the repository and will not be tracked by `git lfs`.

 If you are having trouble with `git lfs`, contact the repository owner for the direct zip file.